Did You Know?

 Pictures International is happy to announce that our latest film,

-Darkest Night will be released in the U.S. and Canada by
+Darkest Night, is now fully released in the U.S. and Canada by

 Maxim